akshadjaiswal/Namaste-Nodejs/Chapter S3 03 Adding a custom Domain name/README.md

 ---

 ## 🔥 Conclusion
 Domain mapping is now in progress using **Cloudflare and GoDaddy**.
 This step is essential for making DevTinder publicly available through a branded URL.
-The next focus will be on DNS record configuration and secure HTTPS setup. 🌐🚀
+The next focus will be on DNS record configuration and secure HTTPS setup. still some steps to do🌐🚀